The card scheme foreign exchange rate is set each day by major credit card networks such as Visa and Mastercard.

 Total saved with Currensea vs using Travelex: £124.41

 However, if you are looking for great rates, then Currensea is the better choice.
-We've been relatively generous to Travelex in the example above and assumed you solely spend in the currency you top up with- in which case you'll typically only be charged 2% for the initial conversion.
-However, while this is similar to other pre-paid cards, it is still four times as much as Currensea charges.
+We've been relatively generous to Travelex in the example above and assumed you solely spend in the currency you top up with- in which case you'll typically be charged between 2% and 4% for the initial conversion.
+However, while this is similar to some other pre-paid cards, it is still at least four times as much as Currensea charges.

 Since it is a prepaid card, you'll need to remember how much is on it and faff around topping it up as you spend abroad.
 And if you don't spend all the money you top it up with, you'll also have to remember to take the unspent balance off your card when you get home, incurring yet more charges.
 On average in the UK in 2023, prepay travel card users returned home with £78 on their card...

-With Currensea, you can spend abroad just as you would at home with your regular debit card, since your card partners with your existing bank account.
-We charge the real-time interbank rate with a markup of just 0.5%, meaning that you'll typically save four times as much as you would do with Travelex no matter when or how you spend.
+With Currensea on the other hand, you can spend abroad just as you would at home with your regular debit card, since your card partners with your existing bank account.
+With Travelex charging between 2% and 7.75%, versus the real-time interbank rate with a markup of just 0.5%, you'll typically pay between four and fifteen times more in charges to use Travelex.
+With Currensea you can also set your own limits, to provide the same spending protection as a pre-pay card.
 We offer travel, but without the hassle.

 Overall, if you want a card you don't have to continually top up that focuses on providing the best rates possible, then Currensea is the right choice for you.